SalishSeaCast/analysis-keegan/notebooks/Tools/README.md

 * ## [full_model_timeseries.ipynb](https://nbviewer.jupyter.org/github/SalishSeaCast/analysis-keegan/blob/master/notebooks/Tools/full_model_timeseries.ipynb)

-    A notebook which contains timeseries of SalishSeaCast model output and observed data within PugetSound for the year 2009.
-This script is designed so that model and observed data can be easily compared across multiple different stations.
+    This notebook contains a prototype for a workflow that would allow you to compare observations that were sampled in dicrete time to the model output in continuous time.
+Only the first 14 cells work, and even then they are so unbelievably slow as to be almost entirely useless.

 ##License